The difference between above-the-line and itemized deductions.

-Similarly, if you are self-employed, then you can consider using a solo 401(k) or SEP IRA to maximize your retirement and tax savings.
+Self-employed taxpayers can consider using a solo 401(k) or SEP IRA to maximize their retirement and tax savings.
 These Plans are subject to different rules and contribution limits, so your optimal Plan may change over time.

 Health Savings Account (HSA) Contributions

-If you are enrolled in a high deductible health plan (HDHP), then you can make contributions to an HSA that are fully deductible up to the plan limits.
-In 2020, single filers can contribute $3,550, and married filers can contribute $7,100.
+If you are enrolled in a high deductible health plan (HDHP), then you are eligible to make HSA contributions that are fully deductible up to the plan limits.
+In 2022, single filers can contribute $3,650, and married filers can contribute $7,300.

-If you are 55 or older, then you can make a catch-up contribution of an additional $1,000 to the limit that applies to you.
+If you are 55 or older, then you can make a catch-up contribution of $1,000 over the limit that applies to you.

-If you were divorced during or before 2018, then all maintenance payments required by the divorce decree are fully deductible to the paying spouse.
+If you were divorced before 2019, then all maintenance payments required by the divorce decree are fully deductible to the paying spouse.
 Maintenance payments are then taxable to the receiving spouse.

 Child support payments, however, are separate from maintenance and not tax-deductible.

-If you were divorced in 2019 or later, then maintenance payments are not tax-deductible to the paying spouse and are tax-free to the receiving spouse, which may lead to smaller payments for the receiving spouse.
+If you were divorced in 2019 or later, then maintenance payments are not tax-deductible to the paying spouse, which may lead to smaller payments for the receiving spouse.

 Student Loan Interest

-Student loans are a common topic that impacts students and parents.
+Student loans are a common topic for taxpayers.
 Depending on your income, you can deduct up to $2,500 per year in interest paid on qualified student loans.
-In order to qualify in 2020, single filers must have an income of less than $85,000, while the limit for married filers is $170,000.
+In order to qualify for any deduction in 2022, single filers must have an income of less than $85,000, while the limit for married filers is $170,000.